preludetech/tutorial-getting-git/tutorial/11-practical-creating-and-merging-branches.md

 ![](images/github_branch_pushed.png)

-You will also be able to click on the dropdown menu (currently it says `main`) in order to switch between branches
+You will also be able to click on the dropdown menu (currently it says `main`) in order to switch between branches.

 ![](images/github_branch_select.png)